AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DefineaDataView/Queries.md

 ]
 ```

 Note that query kind defaults to Stream if not included in the query definition.
 A single query cannot contain both streams and assets.
-However, a single data view can contain both a stream query and an asset query.
+However, a single data view can contain both stream queries and asset queries.

 ```json
 "Queries": [